isabella232/docs.devo.ps/README.md

     make build

-The build and push to the `gh-pages` branch is automated w/ devo.ps
+The build and push to the `gh-pages` branch is automated w/ devo.ps.